How to set up EC2 instance connect

 Error establishing SSH connection to your instance.
 Please wait and try again later

-The only solution is to connect to the EC2 using a standard SSH client and install lacking packages.
-If you use i.e. Ubuntu Server 18.04 which doesn't have a pre-installed EC2 instance connect agent and somehow you lost the required SSH key then you won't be able to use EC2 instance connect!
+If the required EC2 Instance Connect agent is missing on your instance, the only solution is to manually connect to the EC2 instance using a standard SSH client and install the necessary packages.
+For example, if you're using Ubuntu Server 18.04, which does not come with the EC2 Instance Connect agent pre-installed, and you no longer have access to the required SSH key, you will be unable to use EC2 Instance Connect.

 sudo yum install ec2-instance-connect